MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/database-sizing-and-performance.md

 - *Domain Code*

-  Runs a variety of tasks that are specific for the actions for each activity, which are typically not associated with the Orchestrator platform itself.
+  Runs various tasks that are specific for the actions for each activity, which are typically not associated with the Orchestrator platform itself.
 Potentially, there can be a great variation between platform code and domain code.

 The logging data generated for a given activity can contain data elements that are single or multi\-valued.
 Every activity produces a single record of single\-value data.
 Domain code can produce multiple records of multi\-value data and is therefore responsible for determining what the activity does with the common published data it has received from prior activities.